The village idiot.

 Suddenly the loud speakers of evening prayer and music roared into action and blared across the village.
 He explained that this was part of a religious holiday where they collect money from the monastery, and celebrate with songs and prayers.
 Acknowledging my interest he whisked me off to see the music in action, men sitting around singing and playing instruments whilst villagers watch on with bubbling cauldrons of food and children chasing each other in and out of doorways.
 Before I knew it I was sat banging a drum and trying to act as if I knew the tune.

 Back in my monastery I’m sitting writing this under a big Buddha with the little monks in red robes laughing at my phone and how I type and the words showing up on the screen.
 They are absolutely gob-smacked.
 Fascinated.
 And although it’s an obvious and crap thing for a privileged western traveller to say, I was really jealous of them.
 Their lives are full of simple joy, community, safety and authentic optimism, uncomplicated by modern first-world culture.
+There is no anxiety.
+These people are poor, they are isolated, but they are happier than me.
 I told you it was a rubbish thing to say.
 But it’s what I felt.

 The ‘music’ finally stops at midnight so I lay on the temple floor and closed my eyes.
 At 4am the monks arrive to begin morning prayer on the spot where I’m sleeping.
 It feels as if I blinked but apparently slumber time is over.